TheAppgineer/roon-tui/README.md

 ### A Roon Remote for the terminal

+## About
 ![Roon TUI screenshot](images/screenshot.png)

+Roon TUI is a lightweight Roon Remote, providing quick access to the basic controls.

+Roon TUI uses an own developed [Rust port](https://github.com/TheAppgineer/rust-roon-api) of the Roon API, instead of using the official [Node.js Roon API](https://github.com/RoonLabs/node-roon-api) provided by Roon Labs.

+## Installation

-## Building from Source Code
+### Building from Source Code
 * Install Rust: visit [rustup.rs](https://rustup.rs/) and follow the provided instructions
 * Clone the roon-tui git repository: `git clone https://github.com/TheAppgineer/roon-tui.git`
 * Change directory and build the project: `cd roon-tui && cargo build --release`
 * The binary can be found in: `target/release/roon-tui`

-## Downloading Release Binaries
+### Downloading Release Binaries
 Prebuilt binaries can be downloaded from the [latests release](https://github.com/TheAppgineer/roon-tui/releases/latest) page on GitHub.
 Binaries might have been created by other users for platforms I don't have access to myself.

-## Using Homebrew (macOS)
+### Using Homebrew (macOS)
 User [Nepherte](https://github.com/Nepherte) created a Homebrew tap from which you can install Roon TUI.
 Instructions can be found at https://github.com/Nepherte/homebrew-roon.

+### Using Arch User Repository
+For Arch Linux users there is an entry in the [AUR](https://aur.archlinux.org/packages/roon-tui), provided by Roon user [YuiFunami](https://community.roonlabs.com/u/yuifunami/).

 ## Authorizing Core Access
 On first execution the outside border of the UI will be highlighted without any views active, this indicates that pairing with a Roon Core has to take place.
 Use your Roon Remote and select Settings&rarr;Extensions from the hamburger menu and then Enable Roon TUI.

 ## Project Status
-This is Alpha stage software.
-Instead of using the official [Node.js Roon API](https://github.com/RoonLabs/node-roon-api) provided by Roon Labs this project uses an own developed [Rust port](https://github.com/TheAppgineer/rust-roon-api) of the API.
+This is Beta stage software.
+Since its first Alpha release it has been picked up by a small group of Roon enthousiasts, who gave good feedback to bring it to this next level.

 ## Usage Instructions
 ### Command Line Options